cormac-black/chekhovs-biscuit/README.md

     >> <address> (fetch)
     >> <address> (push)

+        if it is not the repo you expect, then change it:

+            git remote set-url origin https://github.com/cormac-black/correct-repo.git

 IMPORTANT Before adding, sychronize  to be sure your not overriding any changes:

     git pull origin main